dreamswamps/graduation-project/docs/README.md

 # Multimodal Business Collaboration Platform

 > A multimodal business collaboration platform based on `Vue3` and `Springboot`.
 It integrates functions such as "Todo Management", "Article Management", "Application and Approval", and "User Permission Management" into a comprehensive management system.
+> Tips: This .md is translated by LLM.

 ## Language